zapier/zapier-platform-cli/README-source.md

   1. Zapier sends the user to the authorization URL defined by your app
   2. Once authorized, your website sends the user to the `redirect_uri` Zapier provided.
 Use `zapier describe` command to find out what it is: ![](https://zappy.zapier.com/83E12494-0A03-4DB4-AA46-5A2AF6A9ECCC.png)
-  3. Zapier makes a call on the backend to your API to exchange the `code` for an `access_token`
+  3. Zapier makes a call on our backend to your API to exchange the `code` for an `access_token`
   4. Zapier remembers the `access_token` and makes calls on behalf of the user
   5. (Optionally) Zapier can refresh the token if it expires